DragonLiu1995/MUSIC-AVQA-v2.0/README.md

 iv). `has_flip`: We flip some videos horizontally and pair them with symmetric QA pairs, for those marked with `Y`, two videos are associated, one for original video like ``xxx.mp4`` and the other named ``xxx_flip.mp4`` standing for the flipped version. <br>
 2. The MUSIC-AVQA-v2.0 'full' balanced QA dataset is provided under `data/balance_full_set` folder.
 We provide the entire train and test split associated with all videos including the original MUSIC-AVQA videos and new videos collected by us.
 This new QA dataset not only balances the original dataset, but also corrects QA pairs with problematic annotations in the original dataset.
 For more details on how we balanced the original dataset, please refer to the paper.

+## Benchmark results
+Feel free to submit your benchmark results at the Paper-With-Code benchmark leaderboard: https://paperswithcode.com/sota/on-music-avqa-v2-0.

 If you find our improvements on the AVQA dataset useful, please consider citing our [paper](https://arxiv.org/abs/2310.06238) and original [MUSIC-AVQA](https://openaccess.thecvf.com/content/CVPR2022/papers/Li_Learning_To_Answer_Questions_in_Dynamic_Audio-Visual_Scenarios_CVPR_2022_paper.pdf).